gisinnovationmy/RandomPointsonLines/README.md

 2. Using the Dialog Interface:

+    - **Layer Selection:**

-    - Layer Selection: Use the dropdown to select a line layer from your project.
-Only line layers will be listed.
+      - Use the dropdown to select a line layer from your project.
+      - Only line layers will be listed.
+      - Choose whether to process all features or only the selected ones.

+    - **Offset Settings:**

+      - Adjust the sliders to configure the start and end distances for the line.
+      - Enable the checkbox to synchronize the sliders.
+      - To restore the default positions, click the "Reset Offsets" button.

+    - **Point Generation Settings:**

+      - Control the randomization of points by entering a value in the "Random Seed" field.
+The default value is -1, and the range is 0 to 999999.
+      - Set the minimum distance between random points.
+      - Use **Dynamic Generation** to specify the number of points per feature.
-    - Number of Random Points: Enter the number of random points you want to generate along the selected line layer.
+      - Enter the desired number of random points to generate along the selected line layer.

-    - Buttons:
+    - **Buttons:**

-      - **OK:** Click this button to generate the random points.
+      - Generate Points: Click this button to generate the random points.
 The plugin will create a new memory layer containing the random points, with attributes for ID, distance along the line, and coordinates in both the layer and project CRS.
-      - **Cancel:** Click this button to close the dialog without generating any points.

 3. Viewing and Analyzing the Output:

-    - The random points will be added to the QGIS map canvas as a new layer named "Random Points."
+    - The random points will be added to the QGIS map canvas as a new layer named "Random Points".
-    - The point symbols are customized with a size of 2.3 and a color of #db1e2a for clear visualization.
     - Attributes include:

       - **ID:** A unique identifier for each point.
       - **Distance:** The distance of each point along the line.
-      - **XCoord_ & YCoord_:** Coordinates in the layer's CRS.
+      - **XCoord & YCoord:** Coordinates in the layer's CRS.
-      - **XCoordProjCRS & YCoordProjCRS:** Coordinates in the project’s CRS.
+      - **CRSXCoord & CRSYCoord:** Coordinates in the project’s CRS.

+## Tips

+- The field expression must return a numeric value when using dynamic generation.
+- Points are distributed randomly within the specified line segments.
+- CRS coordinates are automatically added to the output layer.

 ## Tutorial